bibledit/old/windows/README.md

-This folder contains Bibledit for Windows.
+## Bibledit for Windows

+### The current code for Bibledit for Windows is at https://github.com/bibledit/bibledit-windows.

 build.sh: Script to update and build the Bibledit core library from within a Cygwin shell.